 The description page of a bachelor’s or master’s thesis is a form containing a bibliographic description and an abstract of the work.
 Its purpose is to provide the reader with basic information on the work in proper form.
 Text on the description page is single spaced.
-The author(s) of project reports can obtain an electronic description page template from the various schools of JAMK University of Applied Sciences as well as from the Study Guide.
+The author(s) of project reports can obtain an electronic description page template.
+Thesis templates are available in the Reporting Template section of this guide.

 The Date on the description page refers to the submission date of the report (i.e. the date the report is submitted for assessment, after which it is not changed anymore).
 The Type of publication is Bachelor’s (or Master’s) thesis.
 The complete name of the Degree programme, the name(s) of the Tutor/Supervisor/Advisor and assignor (Assigned by) are written on separate lines.

 The item Pages indicates the total number of pages contained in the report.
 If the proportion of appendices to the overall report is large, the type and number of pages of the appendices can be specified under the item Miscellaneous (e.g. ”Appendix: Instruction file, 30 pages”).
 Here the appendix may also be defined as, e.g. a video DVD or a computer programme on CD-ROM, and that it constitutes part of a larger research project or a co-operative project of several degree programmes.